Free Tips on How to Train a Golden Retriever

 - No marking.
 Dog needs to eliminate before and or after the way, not during.

-Now these rules are only for a Structured walk.
+Now these rules are only for a structured walk.
 To say a dog must walk this way every time is not reasonable or practical.
-Walks should be fun for the dog, so once the dogs are walking better, then the guardians can give them some extra leash and let them stop and sniff later.

-I recommended the guardians have me come back in a month or so for a dog training session to train the dogs to walk in a heel with a loose leash.
+I suggested that the guardians invite me back in a month for a dog training session.
+We will train the dogs to walk in a heel with a loose leash.
 Leash training is best done in a session where it is the sole focus as it takes a lot of repetition.

 We wrapped things up by going over what I like to call the Roadmap to Success.
 You can watch Hubert and Duke’s roadmap by clicking on the video below.